-The staged images were captured against the backdrop of the city’s empty streets at sundown during the holy month of Ramadan.
-During the time, the Muslims fast and retreat indoor, leaving the city in an eerily atmosphere.
-Through portraying ordinary citizens from religious minorities, the photographs reclaim the occupation of public space.
-The often- domestic gestures are brought forward and presented in the streets.
-In Karachi Series I (Chandra Acharya), a middle- aged woman is sitting in front of a dressing table plaiting her hair.
-The royal-blue sari revealed her identity.
-While in Karachi Series I (Ken DeSouza), the man in white shirt is polishing his shoes without furthering revealing his identity.
-Presented in light boxes, their backlit luminosity exaggerates the absurdity and strangeness of these images.
-By situating them in the specific time and locations, Abidi tests the political potentials of these everyday gestures.
+The threshold in contemporary Pakistan between the security of private life and the increasingly violent and unpredictable public sphere is represented in Abidi’s 2009 series Karachi.
+These staged photographs were shot against the backdrop of the city’s empty streets at sundown during the holy month of Ramadan.
+During this time, Muslims fast and retreat indoors, leaving the city eerily empty.
+By portraying ordinary citizens from religious minorities, the photographs reclaim the occupation of public space.
+Domestic gestures are brought forward and presented in the streets.
+By being so specific about the times and locations where they were shot, Abidi tests the political potentials of these everyday gestures.